karunland/blog/README.md

 # Full-Stack Blog Application

-A modern blog application built with .NET 9 backend and React frontend.
+A modern blog application built with .NET 9 backend and React frontend, featuring a rich user interface and interactive features.

 ## Project Structure